Import Canon VIXIA HF G10 1080p AVCHD Recordings to FCP

 2. If you are interested in converting files of other formats or enjoying DVDs and BDs on your portable devices, please link to Brorsoft iMedia Converter for Mac to get more information.

-Convert Panasonic AG-AF100 AVCHD 1080p Files to ProRes for FCP on Mac
+Convert Panasonic AG-AF100 AVCHD 1080p Files to FCP on Mac

 Ingest Sony HX200V AVCHD 1080p files to FCP by AVCHD to ProRes Conversion